ese-msc/c-primer/_sources/part_three/05_combining_with_python.md

 # Combining C and Python

-The standard Python interpretter is written in C, and it's possible to write Python modules in C or C++ to improve performance.
+The standard Python interpreter is written in C, and it's possible to write Python modules in C or C++ to improve performance.
 This not strictly within the scope of the course, but if you're interested, you can find more information in the [Python documentation](https://docs.python.org/3/extending/extending.html).

 ## A concrete example